addyosmani/puppeteer-webperf/README.md

 <h3 id="throttle-network">Emulate a slow network</h3>

-If you need to throttle the network connection, use `page.emulateNetworkConditions`.
-You can find the available parameters in the <a href="https://github.com/puppeteer/puppeteer/blob/v8.0.0/docs/api.md#pageemulatenetworkconditionsnetworkconditions">puppeteer documentation</a>.
+If you need to throttle the network connection, use [Puppeteer’s `page.emulateNetworkConditions` API](https://github.com/puppeteer/puppeteer/blob/v8.0.0/docs/api.md#pageemulatenetworkconditionsnetworkconditions).

 🚨 Real network performance can be impacted by latency to towers, traffic patterns and the current radio activity.
 The <a href="https://github.com/GoogleChrome/lighthouse/blob/master/docs/throttling.md">Lighthouse guide to network throttling</a> covers in more detail what the differences are between simulated, request-level and packet-level throttling.